DeveauP/DeveauP.github.io/_posts/2017-2-2-ML_exercises_1.md

 Background
 ----------

-In this post I'll solve (exercise 1)\[<https://github.com/DeveauP/ML_quizz/tree/master/1_FeatureExtraction>\], with R, as I would do for a Kaggle.
+In this post I'll solve [exercise 1](https://github.com/DeveauP/ML_quizz/tree/master/1_FeatureExtraction), with R, as I would do for a Kaggle.

 <!--more-->

-I started the (ML\_quizz)\[<https://github.com/DeveauP/ML_quizz/>\] repository to help with intern selections in a machine learning team (outside of academia).
+I started the [ML_quizz](https://github.com/DeveauP/ML_quizz/) repository to help with intern selections in a machine learning team (outside of academia).
 Some answers are available already inside the repository, but I wanted something much more detailed and that could serve as a guide whatever your background in R/machine learning.

 Data exploration
 ----------------